Table of Contents

 - Reduce alcohol, caffeine, and nicotine intake: Intake of these substances can affect blood flow and lead to tinnitus.

 - Maintain good cardiovascular health: Regular exercise and the right diet are important for healthy blood vessels.
 This can reduce the occurrence of tinnitus linked to blood vessel disorders or obesity.

 What are the complications of tinnitus sound?

 If you have ringing in ears, you may also experience other complications, such as:

 - Problems with memory

 - Work and family life problems

-Tinnitus may not be a bothering condition for some people.
-However, for others, it may disrupt their normal lives.
-You should consult your healthcare professional when you experience ringing in your ear for at least a week.
-Seek medical care immediately if you experience:-
+Tinnitus sound may not be a bothering condition for some people.
+However, for others, it may disrupt their normal lives when hearing imaginary sound in ear.
+You should consult your healthcare professional when you experience ringing in ear or beep sound in ear for at least a week.
+Seek medical care immediately if you experience:

 - Tinnitus after an upper respiratory infection that does not get better within a week